Garden Lovers Club

 Lantana

-This is an absolutely stunning flower that is available in many colors.
+This is a stunning flower that is available in many colors.
 Lantana can be planted as an annual or a perennial.
 This flower is similar to verbena and has small, delicate blossoms that appear in a cluster.
 Each bloom contains a unique colored center eye.
 They are also known for their ability to attract bees, butterflies, and hummingbirds to the garden.
-They require a good amount of watering after planted and will benefit from some light mulching or fertilizer.
+They require a good amount of watering after being planted and will benefit from some light mulching or fertilizer.
 You can also deadhead the ends of the flower to extend the blooming time.

 2. Buttercup